Fromm, Georgia beat Florida 24-17 in ‘Cocktail Party’

-JACKSONVILLE, Fla.
-(AP) — Jake Fromm picked apart Florida’s defense for the second straight year and No. 8 Georgia beat the sixth-ranked Gators 24-17 in the “World’s Largest Outdoor Cocktail Party” on Saturday.
+He was in the third and final wave of Georgia players leaping into the stands at the “World’s Largest Outdoor Cocktail Party.”

+It was a fitting spot for Fromm considering how effective he’s been on third down against Florida.

-Fromm completed 20 of 30 passes for 279 yards and two touchdowns, including a 52-yarder to an uncovered Lawrence Cager in the fourth quarter.
-Fromm also threw a TD pass in the first half, his fourth on third down in two years against the Gators.
+Fromm threw for 279 yards and two touchdowns, including a 52-yarder to an uncovered Lawrence Cager in the fourth quarter, and the No. 8 Bulldogs beat the sixth-ranked Gators 24-17 on Saturday.

+It was Georgia’s third consecutive victory in the Southeastern Conference rivalry and sixth in the last nine years.

+Fromm was the main reason for the last two.
+He has five touchdown passes in two years against Florida, with four of them coming on third down.

 Cager finished with seven receptions for 132 yards, both career highs.

-D’Andre Swift added 86 yards rushing to help the Bulldogs (7-1, 4-1 Southeastern Conference) move a step closer to winning the SEC’s Eastern Division for the third consecutive year and strengthen their College Football Playoff resume.
+D’Andre Swift added 86 yards rushing to help Georgia (7-1, 4-1) move a step closer to winning the SEC’s Eastern Division for the third consecutive year and strengthen their College Football Playoff resume.

-The Gators (7-2, 4-2) looked lost on both sides of the ball most of the afternoon.
+The Gators, who now need lots of help to win the East, looked lost on both sides of the ball most of the afternoon.

-Florida had no room to run and abandoned the ground game early, and its defense got little pressure on Fromm — even with disruptive pass-rushers Jon Greenard and Jabari Zuniga back for the first time in weeks.
+Florida abandoned an ineffective ground game early, and its defense got little pressure on Fromm — even with disruptive pass-rushers Jon Greenard and Jabari Zuniga back for the first time in weeks.

+“The only people we can be disappointed with are ourselves because they didn’t do anything we didn’t expect them to do,” said Trask, who completed 21 of 33 passes for 257 yards and two scores.

-Still, Kyle Trask escaped a collapsing pocket and found Van Jefferson for a 23-yard touchdown pass in the fourth that made it a one-score game.
-But Georgia answered with Cager’s catch and run.
+Trask gave his team life down the stretch.
+He escaped a collapsing pocket and found Van Jefferson for a 23-yard touchdown pass and later found Freddie Swain in the flat to make it seven-point game with 3:11 remaining.

-Trask brought Florida back again with a 2-yard TD pass to Freddie Swain , making it a seven-point game with 3:11 remaining.

-But Fromm essentially ended any chance of a comeback with a 22-yard completion to Eli Wolf on third down.
+“It was amazing, amazing,” Swift said.
+“We’re an elite team on third down and we got to show it today.”

-Third downs proved to be the difference in the game.
+Third downs proved to be the difference.

 Georgia converted 12 of 18 chances on the all-important down; Florida was 2 of 9.